learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 These are only a few of the ways in which you can extend, or build on, the foundational has many and belongs to associations.

-<a href='https://learn.co/lessons/ruby-objects-has-many-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-objects-has-many-readme' title='Ruby Objects: The "Has Many" Relationship'>Ruby Objects: The "Has Many" Relationship</a> on Learn.co and start learning to code for free.</p>